Linda Gordon: Social history

+Dorothea Lange biography

-Gordon's 2009 biography of photographer Dorothea Lange won numerous prizes, including the Bancroft Prize (making Gordon one of only four historians to win the award twice); the Los Angeles Times Book Prize for Biography; the National Arts Club prize for best arts writing; and the WILLA Literary Award.
+Gordon's 2009 biography of photographer Dorothea Lange, Dorothea Lange: A Life Beyond Limits, won numerous prizes, including the Bancroft Prize (making Gordon one of only four historians to win the award twice); the Los Angeles Times Book Prize for Biography; the National Arts Club prize for best arts writing; and the WILLA Literary Award.
 In the course of her research, she discovered a significant group of Lange photographs, most of which had never been published.
 They were photos of the internment of Japanese Americans during World War II.
 The photos were commissioned by the U.S. Army but then impounded because they were deemed too critical of the government's internment policy.
 Before the Lange biography was released, Gordon selected 119 of these images and published them, with introductory essays by herself and Gary Okihiro, in a book entitled Impounded (2006).

+Other work

 In 2015, Gordon was elected to the American Philosophical Society.
-In 2017, she published The Second Coming of the KKK: The Ku Klux Klan of the 1920s and the American Political Tradition.
-Her most recent book is Seven Social Movements That Changed America (2025).

 Gordon is one of the founding associate editors of the Journal of Women's History, and she serves on the international advisory board of Signs: Journal of Women in Culture and Society.

 Personal life

 Gordon is married to fellow academic Allen Hunter.
-They live in New York City.
+The couple live in New York City.
 They have a daughter, Rosa Gordon Hunter.